 If all the treatments mentioned above do not work, surgery is usually advised as a last resort.

-Shoulder impingement is a compression of the anatomical structures around the shoulder joint, especially the tendons of the rotator cuff muscles.
-Exercises relieve pain and prevent constant dependence on oral pain medications.
+Shoulder impingement is a compression of the structures around the shoulder joint, especially the tendons of the rotator cuff muscles.
+Exercises relieve pain and prevent dependence on oral pain medications.